codepath/android_guides/Starting-Background-Services.md

 }
 ```

-You can see a more detailed example [here](http://www.jeevanreddy.in/2012/05/scheduling-background-tasks-using-alarm.html) or [here](http://nerdwin15.com/2013/04/android-creating-an-alarm-with-alarmmanager/).
+You can see a more detailed information [here](https://developer.android.com/training/scheduling/alarms.html) or [here](http://nerdwin15.com/2013/04/android-creating-an-alarm-with-alarmmanager/).
 For a more detailed example that includes starting the alarm when the phone boots up, check out [this blog post](http://dhimitraq.wordpress.com/2012/11/27/using-intentservice-with-alarmmanager-to-schedule-alarms/).

 ## Starting a Service at Device Boot